maragraziani/miccaihackathon_shifts/data/README.md

 # Data Access and File Structure

-The full dataset of Shifts 2.0 Track 1 on Multiple Sclerosis lesion segmentation can be downloaded from [Zenodo](#).
+The full dataset of Shifts 2.0 Track 1 on Multiple Sclerosis lesion segmentation can be used for this Track.
+The data can be accessed upon completion of this [form](https://forms.gle/3n2tkYQcW18Z3f5i7), which includes a Data User Agreement to ensure the privacy protection and compliance of the data sharing to the requirements set by some of our data providers.

 <strong>[!
-IMPORTANT] To obtain the data for this track you are requested to complete a Data User Agreement.
-Please follow  the instructions reported in Zenodo.
+IMPORTANT] You can only obtain the data for this track if you successfully fill in the Data User Agreement.
+Please follow  the instructions reported in the [form](https://forms.gle/3n2tkYQcW18Z3f5i7).
 After our  approval of your request, you will be granted access to the data download page.</strong>

 The dataset includes the following datasets:
 <ul>